Have you ever heard of overtraining? Do you know the risks?

-It is a phenomenon that affects both top athletes and recreational athletes.
-It occurs when the duration, repetition and intensity of training sessions are too great and the overworked muscles can no longer reproduce the efforts.
-It occurs especially when the recovery phases are not sufficient to allow our body to replenish its energy reserves.
+This is a phenomenon that concerns both top athletes and weekend sportsmen.
+It occurs when the duration, repetition and intensity of training is too high and the overworked muscles can no longer reproduce the effort.
+It intervenes especially when the recovery phases are not sufficient to allow our body to reconstitute its energy reserves.

-- Excessive training load or too rapid an increase in the type of training (load and intensity);
+- Excessive training load or increasing the type of training (load and intensity) too quickly

-- Insufficient recovery, which prevents muscles and joints from replenishing and regenerating;
+- Insufficient recovery, which prevents muscles and joints from refueling and regenerating

-- Nutritional errors: a poor diet that does not allow for the proper replenishment of glycogen stores;
+- nutritional errors: a poor diet that does not allow you to properly replenish your glycogen stores

 - Too much stress (from everyday life), which does not allow the body to recover properly.

-Apart from a drop in performance and increased fatigue, the symptoms of overtraining vary from athlete to athlete and from discipline to discipline.
-The main symptoms are :
+Alongside the drop in performance and greater fatigue, the symptoms of overtraining vary according to each athlete and according to the discipline practised.

-- Repeated muscle or joint pain and injuries
+- Muscle or joint pain and recurrent injuries

-- Sleep disturbances (difficulty in falling asleep, waking up at night, hypersomnia)
+- Sleep disorders (difficulty falling asleep, nocturnal awakenings, hypersomnia)